Sarosim/CUBE-Rota/README.md

 #### Signing up for the service

+At any given point on the site, users may decide to start using the service, they can jump to the sign up form with one click.

 #### LogIn

 A page for existing users to log in.
-There are two main type of users:
+There are two main types of users:
 - managers preparing the rota and the schedules and
 - staff receiving the info about their rota,

-therefore users have to pre-select which group the belong to - using radio buttons on the top of the log in form.
+therefore users have to pre-select which group they belong to - using radio buttons on the top of the log in form.

 ### Features left to implement

 #### Language selection

+The feature is indicated in the navbar by its icon and dropdown list of languages, but only English is available for now, the rest of the list is disabled.

-#### Social media and footer links
+#### Social media and other footer links

+As there are no social media accounts set up for the currently fictional company, nor legal documents or detailed company info available, the links point to the home page (social links open in a new browser window - as it is more appropriate for them).

 #### Form submission

 The scope of the current project is to create the user interface with the appropriate design as per the UX, without backend support the forms can not yet be submitted.

-### Technologies used
+## Technologies used

-#### Bootstrap 4, Bootswatch Litera theme
+#### Bootstrap 4, Bootswatch

+I used Bootstrap 4.2.1 framework and applied the Litera theme of Bootswatch.

 #### Pixabay